 There are many different types of people who take trips: Tourists, with that capital t, plus Travelers, Wanderers, Backpackers, Sojourners, and (of course) Travel Writers, just to name a few.

 Some travelers are looking to just see a new place different than perhaps the mundane surroundings of everyday life, some simply want to learn first-hand about the world, some are looking to find themselves, some are looking to forget who they are, some are simply looking to check off a must-see destination.

 For me, I love the sheer pleasure of sitting in a new place I had never been, eating new food I had never tried, and enjoying the fact that the next thing on my schedule is an outgoing plane ticket weeks later.

 I also travel to see what the world can teach me, what I can take home with me and the places I have been stay with me.

 No matter where I happen to be positioned on a world map at the time, my heart now lies in the dusty plains of East Africa, my mind wanders to the evergreen-lined hills of the Cascade Mountains, my feet search out Southwest slickrock, my ear seeks out news of the coasts and hills of Colombia.
 And my eyes continue to pour over maps of places I have yet to experience, wondering what those new lands could teach me.

-As Pico Ayer also wrote, “Travel is the best way we have of rescuing the humanity of places, and saving them from abstraction and ideology.”
+As Pico Iyer also wrote, “Travel is the best way we have of rescuing the humanity of places, and saving them from abstraction and ideology.”

 That, in a nutshell, is why I travel.
 And why Colombia, so often stripped of its humanity in the evening news, was were my feet led me.
 Its humanity overwhelmed my travels there, and I hope my writings on the country help rescue its humanity for those who have yet to travel to Colombia themselves.

-For a little more philosophy of travel, read the entirety of Pico Ayer’s essay “Why We Travel.”
+For a little more philosophy of travel, read the entirety of Pico Iyer’s essay “Why We Travel.”